 Another relationship that changed across conditions was between status and status satisfaction.
 In groups who were presented with information that they were "different" from one another, status was negatively associated with status satisfaction.
 Although this is contrary to predictions, it suggests that those who are high status (based on their ethnicity and gender) become dissatisfied with their status when the group "difference" is framed as a positive (e.g., difference is good for good group work).
-This means that low-status people tended to become more satisfied with their status and high-status people tended to become less satisfied with their status when the group was presented as dissimilar.
+This means that low-status people tended to become more satisfied with their status and high-status people tended to become less satisfied with their status when the group work become less satisfied with their status and high-status people tended to become less satisfied with their status when the group was presented as dissimilar.